grafnu/daq-1/docs/pubsub.md

 * `gcp_schema`: Indicates which schema to validate against.

 You will need to add full Project Editor permissions for the service account.
-E.g., to validate messages on the `projects/gcp-account/topics/telemetry` topic, there should be something like:
+E.g., to validate messages against the UDMI schema on the `projects/gcp-account/topics/target` topic, there should be something like:

 <pre>
 ~/daq$ <b>fgrep gcp_ local/system.conf</b>
-gcp_cred=local/gcp-project-ce6716521378.json
-gcp_topic=telemetry_topic
-gcp_schema=schemas/udmi/
+gcp_cred=local/gcp-account-de56aa4b1e47.json
+gcp_topic=target
+gcp_schema=schemas/udmi
 </pre>

+## Message/Schema Mapping

 When using the
 [GCP Cloud IoT Core MQTT Bridge](https://cloud.google.com/iot/docs/how-tos/mqtt-bridge#publishing_telemetry_events)